amaury1093/react-mapbox-gl-draw/README.md

 This package is basically creating React bindings for [mapbox-gl-draw](https://github.com/mapbox/mapbox-gl-draw) so that it can be used with [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl).

 > ❗ Important: This package does not work with Uber's [react-map-gl](https://github.com/uber/react-map-gl).
-See [this issue](https://github.com/uber/react-map-gl/issues/450).
+See [this issue](https://github.com/uber/react-map-gl/issues/450) for more info.

 ## Demo